JBrO910/find-my-spot-piot/docs/project_description.md

 ## Introduction

 The intention of this project is to create a smart parking solution with some analytical possibilities.
 To achieve this, each parking spot is equipped with an ultrasonic sensors and two LEDs (One red, one green).
-If the parking spot is free, the green LED will lit up.
-Whenever the ultrasonic sensor detects a car, the red LED will lit up instead.
-All of this will be monitored and stored across 2 databases to perform analytics.
+If the parking spot is free, the green LED will light up.
+Whenever the ultrasonic sensor detects a car, the red LED will light up instead.
+The live number of available parking spots will be displayed on a website and stored in a database.

 ## Parts list